National Information Center on Health Services Research and Health Care Technology (NICHSR)

 - Health Services Research & Development Service, Department of Veterans Affairs, Implementation Science - (Health Services Research and Development Service, Veterans Administration (HSR&D)) - The VA's HSR&D is interested in scientific approaches to developing methods that promote evidence based practices and translate research findings into mainstream practice in clinical settings.
 Studies in this portfolio explore the context for the implementation of a successful trial or method and actual implementation trials that will encourage the spread of clinical best practices across the VA Healthcare System.

-- Implementation Research Institute (IRI) Washington University in St. Louis - (National Institute of Mental Health (NIMH) USA, Washington University in St. Louis US) - The IRI was established to advance the field of implementation science in mental health by enhancing the career development of early to mid-career investigators.
+- Implementation Research Institute (IRI) Washington University in St. Louis - (National Institute of Mental Health, NIH (NIMH), Washington University in St. Louis US) - The IRI was established to advance the field of implementation science in mental health by enhancing the career development of early to mid-career investigators.

 - Institute for Healthcare Improvement (IHI) - IHI focuses on motivating and building the will for change; identifying and testing new models of care in partnership with both patients and health care professionals; and ensuring the broadest possible adoption of best practices and effective innovations.